FarAway6834/MutedPlaylists/README.md

 so I order to code to the ChatGPT, but the code ain't sufficient. the name is unsufficient, the code's logic is unsufficient, the code's feature is unsufficient, the code's extensibility is unsufficient.

-so I give up to use ChatGPT to code, and I plan the object d
+so I give up to use ChatGPT to code, and I plan the object spec to write code.

+actually, I still use GPT, because I didn't learn about JS.

+**well, the spec need to be translate.**

+(not translated yet)

+the spec is korean, so that impossible to read.

+but I my English skill is seriously TERRERBLE... so if you translate the [spec document](./spec_korean.md) to PR, I really appriciate for you